Ultra Unification: Logic to Ultra Unification

 So the $\Z_{4,X}$ can be an anomalous symmetry in the ${\SM_q}$ and the $su(5)$ GUT, but the $\Z_{4,X}$ is an anomaly-free symmetry in the $so(10)$ GUT.\footnote{The anomalous symmetry means a non-onsite symmetry in the condensed matter terminology, that cannot be realized acting only locally on a 0-simplex (a point).
-The anomaly-free symmetry means an onsite symmetry in the condensed matter terminology, that acts only locally on a 0-simplex (a 0d point), which can be easily gauged by coupling dynamical variables living on 1-simplices (1d line segments). }
+The anomaly-free symmetry means an onsite symmetry in the condensed matter terminology, that acts only locally on a 0-simplex (a 0d point), which can be easily gauged by coupling \cred{to} dynamical variables living on 1-simplices (1d line segments). }

 $\bullet$ The 15n Weyl fermion SM$_q$ or the 15n Weyl fermion $su(5)$ GUT alone may have a $\Z_{16}$ global anomaly, while they can become anomaly-free at a higher-energy 16n Weyl fermion $so(10)$ GUT \cite{WangWen2018cai1809.11171}.
 This fact motivates \Refe{JW2008.06499} to propose an analogous concept of topological quantum phase transition happens between two energy scales: (1) above the energy scale of the SM$_q$ or the $su(5)$ GUT, (2) below the energy scale of the $so(10)$ GUT.

-\item Global symmetry must be gauged or broken in quantum gravity.
-If for the above reasons, we ask the $\Z_{4,X}$-symmetry to be preserved, then the $\Z_{4,X}$ must be dynamically gauged at a higher energy for the sake of quantum gravity.\footnote{String theory landscape and swampland develop the similar concepts of the use of cobordism for quantum gravity, see \cite{McNamara2019rupVafa1909.10355} and References therein.
-This can be understood as the deformation classes of quantum gravity.
-The deformation classes of quantum field theory is also proposed by Seiberg in \cite{NSeiberg-Strings-2019-talk}.}
+(See the alternative interpretations of topological quantum phase transition by deforming the SM in \Sec{label:Summary}.)